perebaj/jjhandbook/podcast-&-videos/gopherconbr2024.md

 Steve Francia, Ex-Google/Golang team, all the repositories that this guy built have the same pattern, it less folders, so it is less headache to manage.
 Example [Cobra cli](https://github.com/spf13/cobra)

-- The best reference for your Golang project is the Golang standard library, because different than the other languages, go just uses itself to build the language.
+- The best reference for your Golang project is the Golang standard library, because different than the other languages, go just use itself to build the language.

 Owner: Tiago Temporin